-Singaporean rice is a Pakistani fusion dish comprising of a layer of rice, followed by a layer of chicken and vegetables, and then noodles and mayo sauce on top.
+Singaporean rice is a Pakistani fusion dish comprising of a layer of rice, followed by a layer of Chinese style chicken and vegetables, followed by noodles and a mayo sauce on top.

 Ingredients for Rice Layer

-- 2 star anise or badiyan ka phool
+- 2 star anise (badiyan ka phool) - optional

 Ingredients for Chicken and Vegetables Layer

 - 2 garlic cloves sliced

 - ½ kg boneless chicken cut in cubes